Heavy sets and index bounded relative symplectic cohomology: Introduction

 \section{Introduction}

 Heavy and super-heavy sets were introduced by Entov and Polterovich in \cite{EP}.
-They characterize symplectic rigidity of subsets of symplectic manifolds, through deep relations between the quantum cohomology and the Hamiltonian dynamics.
-In this article we will use a recent variant of Hamiltonian Floer theory to give a criterion for a compact set being heavy.
+These notions express certain aspects of symplectic rigidity of subsets in closed symplectic manifolds, through deep relations between the quantum cohomology and the Hamiltonian dynamics.
+In this article we will use a recent invariant, the relative symplectic cohomology by Varolgunes \cite{Var}, to give a sufficient condition for some compact sets being heavy.
 As an application, we find many examples of singular Lagrangian sets that are heavy.
-They are certain Lagrangian skeleta of divisor complements of Calabi-Yau manifolds.

-The tool we will use is called relative symplectic cohomology, recently introduced by Varolgunes \cite{Var,Var2021}.
-It is one version of Hamiltonian Floer theory and it assigns a module $SH_{M}(K)$ over the Novikov field to any compact subset $K$ of a symplectic manifold $M$.
+The relative symplectic cohomology assigns a module $SH_{M}(K; \Lambda_{0})$ over the Novikov ring, and an algebra $SH_{M}(K; \Lambda)$ over the Novikov field to any compact subset $K$ of a closed symplectic manifold $M$.
 This assignment tells us how the quantum cohomology ring $QH(M)$ is distributed among compact subsets of $M$.
-And these pieces can be glued together by a notable Mayer-Vietoris process \cite{Var2021}.
+And these pieces can be glued together by a notable Mayer-Vietoris process \cite{Var}.

 This idea of distributing the quantum cohomology ring to compact sets was further explored by Dickstein-Ganor-Polterovich-Zapolsky \cite{DGPZ}.
-They successfully combined the theory of the relative symplectic cohomology with the theory of ideal-valued measures, to construct a \textit{symplectic ideal-valued quasi-measure} on any closed symplectic manifold.
-In particular, a new notion of SH-heavy sets was raised.
-Comparing these two notions about heaviness becomes an interesting problem.
-And they proposed the following conjecture.
+They successfully combined the theory of the relative symplectic cohomology with the theory of ideal-valued measures which was first studied by Gromov \cite{Gromov}, to construct a \textit{symplectic ideal-valued quasi-measure} on any closed symplectic manifold.
+In particular, a new notion of SH-heavy sets was defined.
+Comparing these two notions of heaviness becomes an interesting problem.
+They proposed the following conjecture.

 \begin{conjecture}[Conjecture 1.52 \cite{DGPZ}] A compact subset of a closed symplectic manifold is heavy if and only if it is SH-heavy. \end{conjecture}